ui/django-post_office/README.rst

 Django Post Office
 ==================

-Django Post Office is a simple app that allows you to send email asynchronously in Django.
-Supports HTML email, database backed templates and logging.
+Django Post Office is a simple app to send and manage your emails in Django.

-``post_office`` is implemented as a Django ``EmailBackend`` so you don't need to change any of your code to start sending email asynchronously.
+Some awesome features are:

+ * Allows you to send email asynchronously
+ * Supports HTML email
+ * Supports database based email templates
+ * Built in scheduling support
+ * Works well with task queues
+ * Uses multiprocessing to send a large number of emails in parallel

 Dependencies